-In 2017, the significant changes to the assumptions underlying the Company's calculation of technical provisions were as follows:
+In 2018, the significant changes to the assumptions underlying the Company's calculation of technical provisions were as follows:

-- Market-driven changes to economic parameters, including changes to risk-free rates as shown in section D.2.2.2. - Expense assumptions have been revised to reflect the long-term best estimate level of expenses based on the current operating model for the business, together with an overlay for higher expected short-term expenses relating to the tactical and strategic opportunities currently being explored. - As noted above, an allowance is made for the expected development spend over the 12 months after the valuation date.
-While previously these impacted both Own Funds and the final SCR, the company decided in 2017 to apportion the development costs to Own Funds only.
+- Market-driven changes to economic parameters, including changes to risk-free rates as shown in section D.2.2.2. - Expense assumptions reflect the long-term best estimate level of expenses based on the current operating model for the business, together with an overlay for higher expected short-term expenses relating to the tactical and strategic opportunities currently being explored.

+As noted above, an allowance is made for the expected development spend over the 12 months after the valuation date.